Road Cyclist - EF Education-Tibco-SVB

 Junior National Hill Climb Champion and Junior National 10 Mile Champion

 Abi is a road racing cyclist and one of the UK’s most promising youngsters.
 Born into an active family, Abi spent her childhood chasing her brother and doing lots of outdoor activities.
-She got her first little bike at the age of 4, and things progressed from there.
-When her brother started to do triathlons, obviously Abi wanted to get involved too – so 8 years in a row of the Yorkshire Regional Triathlon and she made it onto the podium!
-After catching everyone after being at the back on the swim, and then losing gains on the run the realisation hit that cycling was her strongest discipline so she started to enter a few local bike races.
+She got her first bike at the age of 4, and when her brother started to do triathlons, obviously Abi wanted to get involved too – so 8 years in a row of the Yorkshire Regional Triathlon and she made it onto the podium!
+After catching everyone after being at the back on the swim, and then losing gains on the run the realisation hit that cycling was her best discipline so she started to enter a few local bike races.

-Abi won the women’s Junior National Road Series in 2019 – her first year as a junior – and rounded off the season with a 34th place in the Junior women’s road race at the Road World Championships in Yorkshire.
+Abi won the women’s Junior National Road Series in 2019 – her first year as a junior – and rounded off the season with 34th place in the Junior women’s road race at the World Champs in Yorkshire.
 Being selected for this international race is one of her biggest achievements to date, as she’d only being cycling ‘properly’ for just under a year.

 Like most athletes in 2020, the season was mostly a write-off, however Abi still managed to seek out success to win two national accolades – the Junior National Hill Climb Championship and the Junior National 10 Mile Championship.

 In 2021, Abi took home a win in the Women’s CiCLE Classic.
 Having stepped up from the junior ranks and finished school, Abi is excited to focus 100% on her training and develop her skills out on the road.
 Abi is now a key member of the EF Education-Tibco-SVB and despite some niggling injuries at the start of 2022 she is excited to bring home some great results for the team.